JetBrains/ring-ui/docs/breaking-changes.md

 See the “breaking change” commits [in Upsource](https://upsource.jetbrains.com/ring-ui/view?query=path:%20%7B%2A%2Fbreaking-changes.md%7D%20and%20not%20%22Wording%22).

+### 27-07-2017: @jetbrains/icons

+RingUI has been moved to opensourced icons package.
+Projects should also move to this package and update webpack configurations.

 ### 23-07-2017: react-virtualized

 The render optimisation logic in List component is delegated to [react-virtualized]() library.
 Now it works even if the List doesn't have a `maxHeight` prop.
 You may still opt out of the optimization by passing `renderOptimization={false}`.